Not sure how to get from Istanbul Airport to the city center of Istanbul (Sultanahmet or Taksim)?

 Taxi From Istanbul Airport to City Center

 If you prefer comfort and convenience and budget isn’t an issue, then consider taking a taxi from Istanbul Airport to city center.
-A taxi from Istanbul Airport to city center (Sultanahmet or Taksi) costs about ~200 Turkish Liras under ideal circumstances (at the time of writing).
+A taxi from Istanbul Airport to city center (Sultanahmet or Taksi) costs about ~350 Turkish Liras (~20 USD) under ideal circumstances (at the time of writing).

 However, Istanbul is known for its horrendous traffic, especially during rush hour.
 Because the taxis are metered in Istanbul, it could seriously drive up the fare of your trip if you are stuck in traffic.

 Also, there is a possibility that your taxi driver might try to scam you by taking a longer route than needed to get to your destination.
-There has personally happened to us when we took a taxi on our trip to Turkey.
+There has personally happened to us when we took a taxi in Istanbul.